-The program was developed by the Partners Council in affiliation with Nike N7 and Dwayne Roberts, a certified Nike Sparq trainer.
+The program was developed by I·SPARC in affiliation with Nike N7 and Dwayne Roberts, a certified Nike Sparq trainer.
 The exercises encompassed within the FitNation program can be modified for three basic fitness levels

 The FitNation leader training process differs from the other Aboriginal Healthy Living Activities leader training as there is an application and selection process.
 Selection is based on other training experience, which includes certification in personal training, coaching certification, and/or experience with delivering other types of fitness and physical activity programs.

-In December 2015, the Partners Council hosted the third annual FitNation Training Forum, attracting 18 new leaders, and 9 return leaders.
-To date there are 50 trained leaders across BC, delivering FitNation programs in community, at conferences, and many other special events.
+To date there are 129 trained leaders across BC, delivering FitNation programs in community, at conferences, and many other special events.